Code-Institute-Submissions/Olivertrain1221-CandyCave_SepResub/README.md

 ##### Implementation
 Create blog post model
-Create blog post form for employees to add blog posts to the site Develop validation to ensure that the blog post is completed correctly Restrict access to blog post form page to users only Develop backend processes to process the form and publish it to the site
+Create blog post form for users to add blog posts to the site Develop validation to ensure that the blog post is completed correctly Restrict access to blog post form page to users only Develop backend processes to process the form and publish it to the site